aeonSolutions/PCB-Prototyping-Catalogue/README.md

 <br>

 - **PCB status updates**
-  - USB to UART TTL pcb design does not work in USB mode.
+  - USB to UART TTL pcb design does not work in direct USB mode.
+Only USB to UART.

 </br>